KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Actions.md

 ## Keyboard actions

 In KeyboardKit, keyboard actions are fundamental building-blocks that can be bound to buttons and triggered programmatically, using a ``KeyboardActionHandler``.

-The ``KeyboardAction`` enum defines a bunch of keyboard-specific actions, where the descriptions below are the standard behaviors of the various action.
+The ``KeyboardAction`` enum defines a bunch of actions, where these descriptions are the standard behaviors of the various actions:

 ### Inputs